9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-11/lesson.md

 ## 3. Explain: Code Along (10 min)

 - [ ] **Code Along:** Play the video to show students how to navigate to the Scratch studio and continue to code from their Game Plan.
-View the steps here.

 > > “This is the code you wrote in lesson 8 to make the enemies patrol your maze.
 Today we are going to put our code into Scratch.”